-I cannot state enough how well this lens looks and feels with the A7c.
+I cannot state enough how good this lens looks and feels with the A7c.
 Certainly, this lens can be used on any E Mount camera, but it is most at home on the A7c.
 It has the feel of a full frame lens included camera solutions like a Leica Q, Zeiss ZX1, or Sony RX1.
 But I prefer the ergonomics of this camera/lens combination over all of those.

 This is perfect for me.
 Because when needed this is a camera that can still be used as an interchangeable lens solution.
 And here is the kicker.
 Not only are they comparable in size, the A7c and 40mm f/2.5 combined costs considerably less than any of those all in one cameras listed above.
 (Used the 28-60mm in the comparison because there is no 40mm kit available.
 Get on that Sony.)
 The actual price would be a bit more ($2,346.00) since you would have to purchase the camera and lens separately.
 But that is still less expensive than the other cameras listed.
 Almost $1,000 less expensive than the next least expensive Sony RX1 RII.
 A camera that I had wanted for a long time… until now.
 While you do not get a 42MP sensor the A7c:

 - Has a much better EVF implementation.
 Many have griped about the (perfectly fine for my purposes) EVF on the A7c, but I would much prefer it over the RX100-esque pop up viewfinder on the RX1 RII.

 - I also prefer the fully articulating screen of the A7c over the tilt only RX 1 RII.
 The other two even more expensive cameras both have screens that do not articulate at all.